jennylyndle/blog/README.md

 # What's this?
 This is my personal web site.
-This is created using React, Vite, Typescript, Tailwind.
-Using Contentful for CMS.
+This is created using SvelteKit and Using Contentful for CMS.